 There’s one extra thing we’re having to sort for the first few days of school, a shoe box to fill with memories their favourite things to let their class learn a little bit about them outside of school.

 She doesn’t have a box of her favourite things, of her hobbies.
 It has nothing inside.
 No stories to tell of her family members, no adventures to share.
-Photos of her growing from a tiny baby to a girl entering into year 1 are missing, they will always be…missing.
+Photos of her growing from a tiny baby to a girl entering into another year are missing, they will always be…missing.
 I don’t know her.

 As if she never existed

 I’ll fight to keep her memory alive, continually retelling the one story I have, the short story of her life.
-It’s all I have but for the children and parents going into year one this week, for the children who become the students of the class of 2028.
+It’s all I have but for the children and parents going into another school year this week, for the children who become the students of the class of 2028.
 To the men (or women) she could have met to one day marry.
 An aisle she once stood at, will never be the aisle she could have chosen as a step towards her future.
 To the adults of the future.
 Melody never existed.

 Not just the baby